Constrained Controller and Observer Design by Inverse Optimality: MPC Matching Problem

-Since $\hat x_0$ is fixed, the term $\hat x_0^\top P \hat x_0$ is constant and does not influence the optimal solution. \end{proof} Note that Lemma~\ref{lem:mpc_min_diff} contains Lemma~\ref{lem:mpc_equiv_lqr} as a special case, since it states that MPC delivers $u=-\hat K x$ whenever possible, i.e., whenever no constraint becomes active.
+Since $\hat x_0$ is fixed, the term $\hat x_0^\top P \hat x_0$ is constant and does not influence the optimal solution. \end{proof} Note that Lemma~\ref{lem:mpc_min_diff} contains Lemma~\ref{lem:mpc_equiv_lqr} as a special case, since it states that the proposed controller matching procedure guarantees that MPC delivers $u=-\hat K x$ whenever possible, i.e., whenever no constraint becomes active.

-We remark that, for $H\succ0$, $P\succ 0$, MPC asymptotically stabilizes system $(A,B)$ to the origin~\cite{Borrelli2017,Rawlings2012b,Grune2011}.
+We remark that, for $H\succ0$, $P\succ 0$, MPC asymptotically stabilizes system $(A,B)$ to the origin~\cite{Borrelli2017,Rawlings2017,Grune2011}.
 Note that the size of the region of attraction---and feasible domain---of MPC does not decrease with an increasing prediction horizon $N$.
 In practice one observes that increasing a short prediction horizon $N$ typically leads to a significant increase of the region of attraction.

-Finally, the proposed controller matching procedure can easily be coupled with more advanced MPC formulations, e.g., tube-based robust MPC~\cite{Chisci2001,Mayne2005}.
-In this case, the closed-loop system is asymptotically stabilized to the minimum robust positive invariant set~\cite{Mayne2005}.
+Finally, the proposed controller matching procedure can easily be coupled with more advanced MPC formulations, e.g., tube-based robust MPC~\cite{Chisci2001,Mayne2005}, which asymptotically stabilizes the closed-loop system to the minimum robust positive invariant set~\cite{Mayne2005}.